cylc/cylc-doc/src/task-job-submission.rst

 Cylc constructs the job name string using a combination of the task ID and the suite name.
 PBS fails a job submit if the job name in ``-N name`` is too long.
 For version 12 or below, this is 15 characters.
 For version 13, this is 236 characters.
-The default setting will truncate the job name string to 15 characters.
-If you have PBS 13 at your site, you should modify your site's global configuration file to allow the job name to be longer.
+The default setting will truncate the job name string to 236 characters.
+If you have PBS 12 or older at your site, you should modify your site's global configuration file to allow the job name to be truncated at 15 characters.
 (See also :ref:`JobNameLengthMaximum`.)
 For example:

 .. code-block:: cylc